gabkrenzer/PhononFlow/phonopy/README.md

 ### Scripts
 There are only two scripts needed for this workflow since most of it can be run from the command line:
 - `fd.sh` distributes all POSCAR-XXX into single XXX directories with INCAR, KPOINTS, POTCAR, and job script files.
 I would recommend testing convergence on one structure first and then proceed with all the other ones.
-- `clean_ph.sh` simply clean irrelevant files from all sub-directories.
+- `clean_ph.sh` simply cleans irrelevant files from all sub-directories.

 ## INCAR & KPOINTS
 For reference, I have also attached typical annotated INCAR and KPOINTS files used for a single point calculation.
 The most important aspects of the INCAR are `IBRION = -1` to avoid relaxing the structure, and `LREAL = .FALSE.` for accurate forces.